Fundamentals for “Reaching Espresso Nirvana” – for traditional, semi-automatic pump-driven espresso machines

 Fresh Roast Of The Coffee Bean

 The selection of the type of coffee is yours.
 Remember, it is advisable to stay within the four (4) roasts previously mentioned.
 For lighter roasts and consumption of straight espresso, we recommend our Italian imported coffees from Segafredo.
-For darker roasts and for beverages with milk, we suggest our own 1st-Cup espresso coffees.
+For darker roasts and for beverages with milk, we suggest our own 1st-line Equipment espresso coffees.
 Utilizing one of these coffees will rule out the chances of using a coffee bean inadequate for espresso extraction.
 However, do not hesitate to experiment with the various coffees – estate, varietals, or blends – from the many different coffee suppliers and roasters found on the internet today.
 Then again, you may want to roast your own beans!

 Fineness Of The Coffee Grind